Clinical_Pharmacy_03

 • Students must have a third class honours (3rd) degree in pharmacy, or above, or equivalent degree qualification

-• Registration as a pharmacist with the General Pharmaceutical Council (GPhC), Pharmaceutical Council of Northern Ireland, or Pharmaceutical Society of Ireland
+• Registration as a pharmacist with the General Pharmaceutical Council (GPhC), Pharmaceutical Society of Northern Ireland (PSNI), or Pharmaceutical Society of Ireland (please note that pharmacists registered with the Pharmaceutical Society of Ireland will not be eligible to study the Practice Certificate in Independent Prescribing)

 • Practising in a patient-facing role at least one day a week

-The university may consider accreditation of prior learning if the student has done similar courses at a different university.
+The university may consider accreditation of prior learning if the student has studied a similar courses at a different university.

 English language requirements: